Little Venice to Broadway Market

 You can even find a genuine London Pie, Eel and Mash shop here, selling of course that delicacy of jellied eels.
 F Cooke Hot Jellied Eels Shop Not everyone’s idea of a fine dining but this is a real step back in time.
 You simply shouldn’t miss it!
 I’m not a great fan of eels, but get a massive portion of pie, mash and bright green liquor followed by a fruit pie and custard, washed down with tea all for a few quid – how can this be bad!!

 Its also a short walk from here to dozens of really good bars and restaurants in the side streets leading to Mare Street, where those interested in the wonderful world of Vietnamese cooking will find the closest thing to Hanoi.
 You don’t even have to go there for Vietnamese Coffee – try it on Saturdays at Broadway Market at another one of my favourites, Ca Phe Vn.

-You’ll need to call me on 07899 800856 before booking this trip as with it being 4 hours, then four hours back to Little Venice then you’re hiring the boat for up to 9 hours and therefore we need a clear day to do this.
+You’ll need to call me on 07899 800856 before booking this trip as with it being 4 hours one way trip, it takes a large part of our day.